List of Hong Kong national security cases: Hong Kong Alliance (8 September 2021)

 On 22 October, the judge approved bail applications by all, consider the time they remanded in custody could exceed the highest possible penalty.
 Chow and Leung attempted to refuse bail to avoid restrictions on free speech, but were rejected by the magistrate.
 Leung pleaded guilty on 22 December, with the judge asking Leung's representative to confirm the plea and thus proving that Leung had not done so under duress, and was imprisoned for 3 months.
 Chan pleaded guilty on 10 May 2022 and was imprisoned for 3 months.
+Chow, Tang and Tsui were found guilty after trial and were jailed for 4.5 months.
+The Court of Final Appeal ruled in their favour in 2025, and quashed the conviction of the trio.

 The Alliance, before liquidation procedures were completed, were struck off from the Companies Registry through an order from Chief Executive Carrie Lam on 26 October.
 The government announcement stated that the five operational goals of the Alliance amounted to "subverting state power".

 In April 2022, a magistrate rejected an application by Chow to have reporting restrictions on her committal proceedings lifted.
 A judicial review of the decision that Chow had requested in May at the High Court was successful: in what was considered a landmark decision that could extend to cases under the NSL, the court ruled on 2 August 2022 that the restriction on media reporting had to be lifted.
 The ban in Chow's case was lifted on 17 August, marking the first amongst the national security cases.

+In September 2026, three leaders of the Alliance were sentenced to jail terms and the Alliance fined 1.5millionHong Kong dollars over the incitement to subversion case.